austimkelly/swiss-cheese/doc/ghas-exercises.md

 # Set-up

-1. Fork this repository to your own account.
+1. Fork this repository to your own account. **NOTE** Make sure for fork this to your own account and not one part of an enterprise org.
+Forking to an enterprise org may cause unnecessary security alerts depending on how they are monitored.
 2. Navigate to `https[X]://github.com/{your account id}/swiss-cheese/settings/security_analysis`.
 You will see the unset security settings:

 ![GHAS Settings](./img/empty_security_settings.png)